anon-blue/anon.blue/README.txt

-              there are some wrong with yout computwer             plesse tirn o ff it yuos your handf tyhsnkj you aAAAaAaAaAaA
+              there are some wrong with yout computwer             plesse tirn o ff it yuos your handf tyhsnkj you aAAAaAaAaAaAaAaAaAaAaAaAaAaAaAaAaAaAaaA